Confession: I've been cheating on Lotion P50 with salicylic acid.

 Paula’s Choice Skin Perfecting 2% BHA Gel

-Although the Liquid is their worldwide bestseller, there's also a gel format: Paula's Choice Skin Perfecting 2% BHA Gel.
+Although the Liquid is their worldwide bestseller, there's also a gel format: Paula's Choice Skin Perfecting 2% BHA Gel Exfoliant.
 This one gives oil-free hydration, and is also silicone-free.
 If your skin is on the normal to oily side, this is a great option for you.

 First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay

 First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay are specifically formulated to treat acne, with two percent salicylic acid infused into easy-to-swipe pads.
 I've gone through a whole jar and didn't find these irritating at all.

 B. Kamins Anti-Blemish Pads

 B. Kamins Anti-Blemish Pads have two percent salicylic acid, plus sulfur (another great acne-fighter).
 The additional of peppermint oil gives these a refreshing feeling on the skin.

 Alba Botanica Acnedote Deep Clean Astringent

 Alba Botanica Acnedote Deep Clean Astringent is a two percent salicylic acid toner with natural extracts like aloe, calendula and camellia.
-Because it is high in alcohol (a penetration enhancer), I like to use this for body acne on the back, chest, etc.
+Because it is high in alcohol (a penetration enhancer), it could be a little drying on the face—I like to use this for body acne on the back, chest, etc.

 The Ordinary Salicylic Acid 2% Solution